 The dream is alive

-More than 1500 scientific experts met in Daejeon last week, the Republic of Korea, to discuss nuclear fusion as a source of energy.
-This 23rd IAEA Fusion Energy Conference brought together the largest group of physicists working in the field to date.
+More than 1,500 scientific experts met in Daejeon, Korea last week to discuss nuclear fusion as a source of energy.
+This 23rd IAEA Fusion Energy Conference (FEC) brought together the largest group of physicists working in the field to date.
 "I am convinced that it will be recorded as a landmark conference addressing the environmental problems of our planet," ITER Director-General, Osamu Motojima, said in his opening remarks.
 "Here in Daejeon we are witnessing the integration of physics and engineering that is necessary for the development of new energy technologies.
 There is no longer any doubt that fusion energy is an achievable goal.
 The dream is alive!"

 In his keynote address, Korea's Prime Minister Kim Hwang-Sik stated that "if nuclear fusion energy comes into commercial use, the challenge over energy shortages will be removed.
 If this happens, governments will be able to save money and make investments in other humanitarian areas."
 Gyung-Su Lee, Chairman of the International Fusion Research Council, added: "This event clearly opened the ITER era and stirred the passion for fusion energy development."

 return to the latest published articles